xtruan/RideWaitTimesWidget/README.md

 3) When you see the castle, tap or press start to see the list of theme parks closest to you.
 This can take a few seconds to load and requires your device to be connected to your phone via Bluetooth.
 To manually search by region, instead of your location, press menu instead.

-4) Select a theme park to see the wait times sorted from shortest to longest.
+4) Select a theme park and sort mode to see the wait times sorted in that fashion.
 This can take a few seconds to load and requires your device to be connected to your phone via Bluetooth.

 5) Press the back button to select a different park or continue pressing to quit.
 Location is refreshed each time the castle is displayed.